hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 offending node may be disciplined.
 Note that the node to be disciplined will be the node that sent this bad event, not the creator.
 This information (which node sent the event) must be captured by Gossip and passed to Event Intake as part of the event metadata.

-#### Assigning Generations

-Several algorithms, including the hashgraph consensus algorithm and the tipset algorithm, require events to be part of a "generation".
-We use what is known as "local generation".
-Each node, when it starts, assigns "1" as the generation of the first event it encounters per event creator.
-The absolute numbers for the generations are not important, but their relative values are critical.
-The next generation will be the max generation of all parents, plus 1.
-So if Alice builds an event with parents `a4` and `b7`, the new event will be `a8`.
-Different nodes may assign different generations to the same events.
-The generation will be part of the event metadata, **not** part of `EventCore` (that is, it is not in the part of the event that is gossiped).

-Event Intake is responsible for assigning generations to events.

 #### Branch Detection